 In order to change the conversion rate, connect to the device, and from the settings menu select "Advanced" -> "Calibration" -> "Calibration parameters" -> "Select a channel" -> "Debounce time".
+Important! do not set the debouncing time greater than the measurement period.

 Reverse logic